daawinpa/beautiful-jekyll/aboutme.md

  I had my education in Ghana , West Africa .
 I completed an undergraduate degree in  Actuarial Science at the Kwame Nkrumah University of Science and Technology,(2009 - 2013) .
-I moved to the US after 2 years to pursue
-	a graduate degree in Statistics at the Miami University, Ohio,(2015-2017).

-# PROFESSIONAL CERTIFICATION

-I am an  affiliate member of Association of Chartered Certified Accountants, ACCA (United Kingdom),and currently a candidate of the Society of Actuaries/Casualty Actuarial Society.
+I moved to the US after 2 years to pursue a graduate degree in Statistics at the Miami University, Ohio,(2015-2017).I am an  affiliate member of Association of Chartered Certified Accountants, ACCA (United Kingdom),and currently a candidate of the Society of Actuaries/Casualty Actuarial Society.

 # CAREER HISTORY